-In case you’re unfamiliar with parsnips, they remind me of a cross between carrot and rutabaga or carrot and turnip.
+In case you’re unfamiliar with parsnips, they are a root vegetable with a flavor like a cross between carrot and rutabaga or carrot and turnip.
 You treat them similar to the way you’d treat a carrot.
 I suppose they’re an acquired taste, but I really, really like them!

 Freezing Parsnips: Step-by-Step Instructions